| |

 Financial

 aid is an important factor to consider for students applying abroad.
-Careful planning is

-both necessary and wise.
-Foreign nationals are required to show proof of sufficient funds
+Careful planning is both necessary and wise.
+Foreign nationals are

-to cover at least the first year of their college education to apply for a student visa.
+year of their college education to apply for a student visa.
+To compare

 The

-burden of securing necessary funding can be challenging, and sometimes frustrating.
-Your
+burden of securing necessary funding can be challenging, and sometimes

-savings (or your family's) may be the only reliable source of funding you have as you
+frustrating.
+Your savings (or your family's) may be the only reliable

-begin your program of studies abroad.
+source of funding you have as you begin your program of studies abroad.

 Important

-: University funding is easier to get in the United States than in U.K., Canada,
+: University funding is easier to get in the United States

-Australia or New Zealand.
-Most students who go to Australia and U.K. are self funded
+than in U.K., Canada, Australia or New Zealand.
+Most students who go to

-various options for financing your education abroad:
+list here the various options for financing your education abroad:

-Sources In India
+In India

 U.S.A.